fajartd02/get-jadwal/README.md

 This competition measure the speed from latency response time.
 My Project gained speed 3.884 ms and Gained 1st Rank on Devcode Coding Marathon Backend Competition

+# The way i solve
+I'm using concept caching on array.
+Basically i implement reindex concept but i adapt with manual loop on hash map.

 # Tech stacks
 - Go
 - MySQL